Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

   confirmed, outcomes are as final as any other chain tx.
 - The taker builds outputs and signs their own inputs before settle.
 They can inspect maker fee (and optional coordinator fee) outs before signing.
-- At settle time the node checks the price leg against constant-product expectations (±1% band, `SETTLE_BAND_BPS`) using its current local reserves.
+- At settle time the node checks the price leg against the exact constant-product output from current seller+slush reserves.

 ### What still requires trust / reputation